-SUBMISSIONS OUTSIDE OF READING PERIODS WILL BE TRASHED.
+SUBMISSIONS OUTSIDE OF READING SESSIONS WILL BE TRASHED.

 What we’re looking for:

 As an audio venue, we want short stories that entertain.
-We want to be taken on an adventure in a time that never was, be it steampunk, gaslamp, weird tales, dreadpunk, vintage horror, mad science, fantastic cities (please!), monsters, impossible machines, clockworks, alt-history adventures, unexpected surprises, weird westerns, and things that shouldn’t work.
-Most of us stayed up late to watch cheesy monster movies on the local channel’s Creature Feature when we were kids.
+We want to be taken on an adventure in a time that never was, be it steampunk, gaslamp, weird tales, dreadpunk, vintage horror, mad science, fantastic cities (please!), monsters, impossible machines, clockworks, alt-history adventures, surprises, weird westerns, and things that shouldn’t work.
+We will read Bizarro but it must have an internal logic to it.

 What we don’t want:

 Serialized novels.
 Novel excerpts.
 Stories longer than 7500 words.
 Fan fiction.
 Sherlockians.
 Vulgar language used as punctuation.
 Cutters.
-Stories that spend most of the word count telling us all the little details of the contemporary protag’s contemporary lifestyle before getting to the horror.
+Horror stories that spend most of the word count telling us all the mundane little details of the contemporary protag’s lifestyle before getting to it.
 JFK theories.
 Mainstream SF “Space!” stories.
-Anything that has been on a podcast within the past year.
+Anything that has been on a podcast within the past 18 months.